zesk/build/docs/tools/text.sh.md

 ## `shaPipe` - SHA1 checksum of standard input

-Generates a checksum of standard input and outputs a SHA1 checksum in hexadecimal
+Generates a checksum of standard input and outputs a SHA1 checksum in hexadecimal wihtout any extra stuff

+You can use this as a pipe or pass in arguments which are files to be checksummed.

 ### Usage

-    shaPipe [ ... ]
+    shaPipe [ filename ... ]

+### Arguments

+- `filename` - One or more filenames to generate a checksum for

 ### Examples

     shaPipe < "$fileName"
+    shaPipe "$fileName0" "$fileName1"

 ### Sample Output